 OverviewMoab - is a beautiful outdoor place in southeastern Utah.
-It's a savage, remote arena filled with vertical adventures, from easy scrambling routes to hard crack climbs.
+It is a popular tourist destination due to national parks nearby - Arches (who has not seen a photo of a Delicate Arch) and Canyonlands, and Dead Horse Point.
+Moab are is filled with vertical adventures, from easy scrambling routes to hard crack climbs.
 Moab's sunny red-rock country offers literally thousands of great routes to climbers of all abilities.

 Climbing seasons - while climbing is possible year-round in the desert around Moab, spring and autumn are the best seasons.
 Spring brings warm days and cool nights, as well as strong winds that can make climbing difficult.
 Summer begins in May, and temperatures often climb above 100 degrees, making climbing nearly impossible except in the early morning.
 Look for shady cliffs and bring lots of water.
 Thunderstorms often come in July and August.
 Autumn offers ideal climbing weather.
 The winter months can be cold and snowy.